A description of courses offered can be found in the School of Law Catalog of Studies.

-Our deadline for receiving your completed application is April 15.
+Priority application deadline is April 15, but we will review all applications on a rolling basis after that date.
 We do not charge an application fee.
 Admission is only for the fall of each year, and only a full-time program is offered.

 The School of Law prefers that you apply online.
 We may request more information than is listed below, but please do not send additional materials unless requested.
 Your file will be reviewed when it is completed.

 - Apply Online via Law School Admission Council (preferred)

 - University of Arkansas Online Application for Admission

 To check your application status, follow this link.
 Login information to check your application status will be sent to the email address on file shortly after the application is received.